coffee19850519/single_cell_spatial_image/README.md

 ```
 pip install -r requirements.txt
 ```
-The above steps take 20-25 mins to install all dependencies.
+The above step takes 20-25 mins to install all dependencies.

 ### Install RESEPT from GitHub
 ```